LongBu/AWS-SAP-C02-Study-Guide/README.md

    * Bursts of AWS IAM actions
    * Gaps in periodic maintenance
    * Analyzes normal management events to create a baseline to then continuously analyze write events to detect unusual patterns (S3/CloudTrail console/EventBridge events)
-   * Cloudtrail Events are stored for 90 days, though can be sent to S3 and analyzed by Athena
+   * CloudTrail Events are stored for 90 days, though can be sent to S3 and analyzed by Athena

-### Amazon EventBridge (aka Cloudwatch Events):
+### Amazon EventBridge (aka CloudWatch Events):
   * Service to provide connectivity between certain events and resultant services such as
     * CRON job triggering (via EventBridge) a λ
     * λ triggering (via EventBridge) SNS/SQS messages
     * S3 Event Notifications (via EventBridge) to trigger whatever service is required
     * Event Pattern: rules specified in AWS JSON rule configs react (eg: filter) to certain service action(s) (eg: check for external generated certs that are n days away from expiration, metadata, object sizes, names, etc.)
-    * When an EventBridge rule runs, it needs permission on the target (eg: \[λ, SNS, SQS, Cloudwatch Logs, API GW, etc.] resource-based policy or \[Kinesis Streams, Sys Mgr Run Command, ECS tasks etc.] IAM Role must allow EventBridge)
+    * When an EventBridge rule runs, it needs permission on the target (eg: \[λ, SNS, SQS, CloudWatch Logs, API GW, etc.] resource-based policy or \[Kinesis Streams, Sys Mgr Run Command, ECS tasks etc.] IAM Role must allow EventBridge)
     * Externally available to 3rd party SAAS partners
     * Can analyze events and infer an associated schema (capable of versioning).
 This registered schema allows code generation for applications to know the structure of the data incoming into the event bus
     * EventBridge Event Buses Types: